mberlin123/labreport3/index.md

 (And so on for every other .txt file in ./technical)
 ```

-As these two examples of `-name` show, `-name` is a both useful and versitile command option that can be frequently used in bash.
+As these two examples of `-name` show, `-name` is a both useful and versatile command option that can be frequently used in bash.

 * #### The `-type` Option